 The Johnnie Mae Berry Library, named for the College’s first librarian, provides library services to the College community.
 The Library is located in the Main Building (Clifton Campus), Room 170, phone (513) 569-1606.
 The library is open from 7:30 a.m. to 10 p.m.
 Monday through Thursday, 7:30 a.m. to 4 p.m. on Friday, and 8 a.m. to 4 p.m. on Saturday.
 Shortened hours occur during the Summer semester and during periods when classes are not in session.

 For more information see the Library section of the College website.

 Additional information about Library services is in the Student Services - Academic Support Services section of this Catalog.

 The College Main Building (Clifton Campus) has a limited number of lockers available for student use.
 Students must provide their own locks.
 Cincinnati State assumes no responsibility for any loss, theft, or damage to lockers, locks, or contents due to fire, trespassers, or other reasons.
 Each year at the end of the Spring semester, students must remove locks and contents from their lockers so general cleaning and maintenance can be performed.

 The Overlook Café is located on the first floor of the ATLC (Clifton Campus).
-Menu planning and food preparation is provided by Midwest Culinary Institute faculty chefs and students.
-The Overlook offers a wide selection of wholesome foods and refreshments, including hot breakfasts and daily lunch and dinner specials, soups, a custom deli station, a salad bar, and a full range of beverages and “grab and go” options.
+The Overlook offers a wide selection of wholesome foods and refreshments, including lunch and dinner specials, soups, a salad bar, and a full range of beverages and “grab and go” options.